-It included complimentary appetizers—cheese, crostini, crudités, mini egg rolls, pigs in blankets, Swedish meatballs and more—served buffet-style with the purchase of a drink.
+Happy Hour included complimentary appetizers—cheese, crostini, crudités, mini egg rolls, pigs in blankets, Swedish meatballs and more—served buffet-style with the purchase of a drink.
 There were often reduced-price drinks such as beer on tap and certain well drinks.

 While apéritifs originated as light-bodied alcoholic beverages such as vermouth, these days, an “apéritif” can be anything that people want to drink, from wine, beer or cocktails.

 The particulars vary by country and region: The Spanish and Italian favorite, vermouth, is the most popular apéritif wine in the world.